-The GS-4210 series is loaded with robust QoS features and powerful traffic management to enhance services to business-class data, voice, and video solutions.
-The functionality includes broadcast / multicast storm control, per port bandwidth control, IP DSCP QoS priority and remarking.
+The GS-4210-16UP4C and GS-4210-24UP4C are loaded with robust QoS features and powerful traffic management to enhance services to business-class data, voice and video solutions.
+The functionality includes broadcast/multicast storm control, per port bandwidth control, IP DSCP QoS priority and remarking.
 It guarantees the best performance for VoIP and video stream transmission, and empowers the enterprises to take full advantage of the limited network resources.